 It is also useful to have experience in a related field such as:

 Some health promoters learn skills on the job while studying toward a relevant qualification.

-- Unitec Institute of Technology website - information about the Bachelor of Health and Social Development (Health Promotion) qualification
+- Unitec Institute of Technology website - information about the Bachelor of Social Practice qualification

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.